What is BNPL (Buy Now, Pay Later) and How Does It Drive Revenue?

 Benefits:

-2. Increased Conversion and AOV: Merchants often see higher sales and larger order sizes when offering BNPL.
+• Increased Conversion and AOV: Merchants often see higher sales and larger order sizes when offering BNPL—one of the key benefits of BNPL for merchants.

 Risks: